alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 Shadow-modelling attacks are label-inference attacks where the attacker trains a classifier :math:`C_\theta` over synthetic datasets to predict the label of the real dataset.
 ``PrivE`` implements shadow-modelling attacks with the ``ShadowModellingAttack`` class.
 This class takes as argument a ``PrivE.attacks.SetClassifier`` object.
 If you wish to implement a shadow-modelling attack, the easiest way if to implement a custom ``SetClassifier`` object.
-For more details on shadow-modelling attacks, see the documentation page on `Library of Attacks <library-of-attacks>`_.
+For more details on shadow-modelling attacks, see the documentation page on `Library of Attacks <library-of-attacks.html>`_.